BradleyA/Linux-admin/github-repository-traffic/README.md

 Present GitHub repositories traffic history more than 14 days

-#### If you like this repository, select in the upper-right corner,  STAR,  thank you.

 ## Description

-This subdirectory contains a shell script that downloads GitHub repository traffic history before it is no longer available on GitHub and a shell script that parses clone and view data from the downloaded traffic information to create a [clone table](../images/clone.table.md) and a [view table](../images/view.table.md).
+A very simple shell script that uses crontab to schedule the download of GitHub traffic statistics in plain text from your GitHub repositories.
+Another script gives you the text lines to add to crontab and sets up the directories for GitHub traffic statistics.
+It takes minutes to setup but weeks to get enough data before using a third script that parses the GitHub traffic and creates two markdown tables like these; [clone table](../images/clone.table.md) and [view table](../images/view.table.md)

 *  Rquirements:
     * Linux
     * Internet access to GitHub
     * Permission to run crontab jobs on your system (other commands you could use; at, or batch)
     * Write permission in /usr/local/data directory, if not, use a directory you do have write permission, 'export GITHUB_TRAFFIC_DIR=~/github'

+#### If you like this repository, select in the upper-right corner,  STAR,  thank you.

 ## Install, Setup, and Configure GitHub Repository Traffic